pombredanne/red-fab-deploy/README.markdown

 We'll assume for this tutorial that you're interested in deploying your production stage, and that your settings are in the 'production' module as described above.
 Substitute in appropriate values for your circumstances.

+If you're using a json conf file, instead of using 'settings' to define your settings file, which in turn defines your stage... just use stage:<stagename>.

 For now, you have to run setup_hosts after providing configuration and settings, to set the fabric hosts.
 There's not really a good way around this.